-#2 HiNative Review – How to use the app
+#6 HiNative Review // How to Use the App

 The bottom bar of your screen offers access to the 5 sections of the app:

-- Notifications – See who answers your question, or commented and liked your answers
+- Notifications – See who answers your question, or comments and liked your answers.

 The app menu is well structured but now let’s break down and explain each section.

-HOME – Check the top of your screen, you’ll have several tabs to choose from depending on your native language and country as well as languages and countries of interest.
+Check the top of your screen.
+You’ll have several tabs to choose from depending on your native language and country as well as languages and countries of interest.

-I am a native French speaker, and am interested in Simplified Chinese so I have tabs about the French and Chinese language as well as France and China.
+I am a native French speaker, and am interested in Simplified Chinese.
+So I have tabs about the French and Chinese languages, as well as France and China.